arjit-32/Computer-Science-Primer/src/content/articles/distributed-4.md

 ---
 title: Transactions in Distributed Systems
-meta_title: Transactions in Distributed Systems in 2025
+meta_title: Transactions in Distributed Systems | CS Primer
 description: Explore how transactions are handled in distributed systems.
 Understand ACID properties, distributed transactions, and the challenges of ensuring consistency across systems.
 author: Arjit Sharma
 series: ["distributed"]